cancer-dynamics/SITE_Murthy_2026/README.md

 # SITE - Serial Imaging of the Tumor and microEnvironment

-We present the development and use of the Serial Imaging of Tumour and microEnvironment (SITE) platform, a system designed for live-cell, ex vivo imaging of cancer cell dynamics within their native tissue architecture.
-SITE integrates organoid–tissue explant cultures with fluorescent signalling biosensors and advanced live-cell microscopy, enabling simultaneous measurement of cell behaviours, physical cell–cell interactions, and quantitative signalling activity.
+The Serial Imaging of Tumour and microEnvironment (SITE) platform is a system designed for live-cell, ex vivo imaging of cancer cell dynamics within their native tissue architecture and integrates organoid–tissue explant cultures with fluorescent signalling biosensors and advanced live-cell microscopy, enabling simultaneous measurement of cell behaviours, physical cell–cell interactions, and quantitative signalling activity.

 The experimental framework is paired with a computational pipeline that extracts high-precision single-cell time-series data and analyzes cell fate and signalling trajectories within complex tissue microenvironments.
 Together, these components form a fully integrated experimental and computational platform for studying cancer cell dynamics in physiologically relevant contexts.